Apply for a passport

 What else should I know?

 As a rule, you can only have one valid passport issued.
-However, under certain circumstances, you can also apply for a second passport.
-To do so, you must provide evidence of a valid reason.
+Under certain conditions, however, you may also apply for a second passport.
+To do so, you must provide a valid reason.

 Legal basis